-- 1) Printed portfolios should be presented in a 8 1/2 inches x 11 inches three-ring binder or similar book format.
+- Printed portfolios should be presented in a three ring binder that is 8.5 inches x 11 inches or similar book format.
 Recommended photo size is 8 inches x 10 inches.
-Matting is not necessary. - 2) Digital portfolios may be presented online and must be exhibited along with a single 8 1/2" x 11" flyer.
-Flyers must include a link, URL, or QR code that takes users (judges and fairgoers) to their online portfolio. - CLASS 10 Level 3 Portfolio Level 3 portfolios should represent the photographer's best work.
-Level 3 portfolios must include 9-11 images from the 4-H member's photography career.
-At least 3 images should be from the current year.
+Matting is not necessary. - 2) Digital portfolios may be presented online and must be exhibited along with a single 8.5 inches x 11 inches flyer.
+Flyers must include a link, URL, or QR code that takes users (judges and fairgoers) to their online portfolio.

+Unit III Display Exhibit:

+- Three 4 inches x 6 inches photos mounted on a single horizontal 11 inches x 14 inches black (preferred) or white poster board.
+No foam board backing should be used. - Every photo in the display must be numbered using a pencil below the picture (for judge's reference only).
+Numbers should be readable but not distract from the overall display. - No titles, captions, or stick-on numbers will be allowed. - Photos must be mounted vertically or horizontally. - Each photo of the display must include a separate Unit II Data Tag.
+Data Tag should be numbered with the corresponding photo's number.
+Data Tags should be securely attached to the back of the exhibit.

+CLASS 10 - Level 3 Portfolio - Level 3 portfolios should represent the photographer's best work.
+Level 3 portfolios must include 9 to 11 images from the 4-H member's photography career.
+At least three images should be from the current year.
 The remaining images may have been taken at any time during the member's 4-H experience and may have been previously exhibited.
 Portfolios may include photos which are exhibited in other Level 3 classes during the same year.
 Portfolios must include: 1) One page max bio, 2) table of contents, 3) year each photo was taken, 4) title for each image, 5) device make and model used to capture each image, and 6) reflections for each image.
-When writing reflections, youth should focus on what new photography techniques or skills they were practicing when they took the photo, what makes the image successful and what could have been done to improve the image.
-SF - CLASS 20 Advanced Techniques & Lighting Print Photos should show an experimentation or exploration of advanced lighting, such as low-light or silhouette photography or another advanced photography technique, such as astrophotography, underwater photography, or infrared photography.
-(Activity 3, 4, 5 or 12) SF - CLASS 30 Advanced Composition Print Photos should show advanced compositions, such as using diagonal, horizontal, or vertical lines or repeating shapes to frame a subject or lead the viewer's eye through a scene; breaking the rule of thirds to compose a discordant image; or another advanced composition technique covered in Book 3 Mastering Photography.
-(Activity 6, 7) SF - CLASS 40 Portrait Print A great portrait captures not only a person's physical image, but also something of the person's character or personality.
+When writing reflections, 4-H members should focus on what new photography techniques or skills they were practicing when they took the photo, what makes the image successful and what could have been done to improve the image.
+SF

+CLASS 20 - Advanced Techniques & Lighting Print - Photos should show an experimentation or exploration of advanced lighting, such as low-light or silhouette photography or another advanced photography technique, such as astrophotography, underwater photography, or infrared photography.
+(Activity 3, 4, 5 or 12) SF

+CLASS 30 - Advanced Composition Print - Photos should show advanced compositions, such as using diagonal, horizontal, or vertical lines or repeating shapes to frame a subject or lead the viewer's eye through a scene; breaking the rule of thirds to compose a discordant image; or another advanced composition technique covered in Book 3 Mastering Photography.
+(Activity 6, 7) SF

+CLASS 40 - Portrait Print - A great portrait captures not only a person's physical image, but also something of the person's character or personality.
 Photos may be either formal or informal but must be of one or more human subjects.
-(Activity 9) SF - CLASS 50 Still Life Print Photos should capture non-moving objects that have been arranged in an interesting way.
+(Activity 9) SF

+CLASS 50 - Still Life Print - Photos should capture non-moving objects that have been arranged in an interesting way.
 Photos should demonstrate advanced control over lighting and composition.
-(Activity 8) SF - CLASS 60 Freeze/Blur The Moment Print Photos should capture a subject in motion.
-Photographers should adjust shutter speed to either freeze or blur the movement.
-(Activity 11).
-SF - CLASS 80 Framing/Leading Lines/Patterns/Textures Exhibit Print Enlargement subject may feature framing (objects such as trees, arches or anything not related to the subject around the top, sides or bottom of photo to direct eye to the well placed subject) or leading lines (any obvious line from the picture edge to a well placed subject) or patterns or textures.
-A center/point of interest should be incorporated into the design.
+(Activity 8) SF